 I’ve been surprised to find such little information about making digital negatives with this printer, as it’s been such a popular printer for so long (almost a decade?).
 I recently purchased one with its holiday rebate that dropped its price to $150 with a large box of paper, with the intention of printing digital negatives.

 After testing, I would much rather have purchased a printer that uses pigment based inks, preferably an Epson printer compatible with QTR.
-But this printer can produce negatives with enough UV light blocking capability for processes like cyanotypes, gum bichromate, and collotype printing.
-I have yet to test its output with more demanding processes.
-It seems somewhat doubtful as evidence of exposure can be seen under the most opaque areas of the negative with cyanotype (although those areas clear during washing).
+The densest ink load this printer can produce is around a 1.8.
+Which is dense enough to produce negatives with enough UV light blocking capability for most processes.
+But for processes that require a more demanding opacity (salted paper/albumen prints), this printer will not be effective.

 But for those who already own this printer, or can’t afford a higher end printer, these are the settings which I found produces an appropriate negative for cyanotype printing.
 It follows Christina Z Anderson’s Digital Negative instructions on Freestyle Photo’s website.
 (I’ve tested Dan Burkholder’s old colorized negative technique, but I find this method uses too much cyan and magenta inks in the midtones that results in an unpleasant grainy texture.)